-Someone in this stage requires 24 hour care.
+Someone in this stage requires 24 hour care and is at high risk of an injury.
 If in home care is not possible, then placement in a nursing home is recommended.
 Especially if they require medical attention as well as supervision.

 Individuals in stage 4 dementia are not suited for assisted living and will often require medical care in addition to supervision and hands on care for dressing, bathing and eating and toileting.